-It’s only fair to start when things are supposed to start.
-It was a Christmas Eve twenty-two years ago.
-Mommy had been eight months pregnant, due at the end of January, a three year old big brother bouncing around the house and an angry Daddy.
+It was Christmas Eve a long time ago.
+Mommy had been pregnant with the baby coming in January, a three-year-old big brother bouncing around the house, and an angry Daddy.
 She was going to wait until after Christmas to get ready for the baby, she just needed to get through one thing at a time.